 Artificial intelligence (AI) can help you better navigate supply chain disruptions because it’s often able to identify them earlier than traditional forecasting methods.
 Rather than relying solely on historical data, supply chain management (SCM) software that includes AI examines a combination of historical data, current market trends, and external factors that can affect demand, like natural disasters.
 This provides more accurate demand planning levels and prevents extreme over or under-production.

 Top SCM tools with AI:

 Supply chain resiliency protects your business

 Businesses with flexible, omnichannel supply chains are more likely to survive disruptions than those with rigid ones.
 In order to make sure your company can last through supply chain disruptions and even thrive during them, you need more than one channel through which to sell your product, high volumes of raw materials that have more than one use, and supply chain management software with AI.
 You might also consider manufacturing materials domestically if your factories currently run overseas.

-To find the perfect supply chain management software to make your supply chain more flexible, use our Product Selection Tool.
+To find the perfect supply chain management software to make your supply chain more flexible, use our Product Selection Tool for SCM.
 After answering a few questions about your business, you’ll get a customized list of product recommendations.
 It’s free and takes as little as five minutes.